 Sami: Besides my own family, starting and building Virta has been the most purposeful and meaningful thing I’ve done in my life so far.
 There is no better reward for our hard work than hearing things like ‘you saved my life’ and ‘you gave my life back’ from our patients.
 I hope more and more entrepreneurs will focus on big, meaningful problems like diabetes.

-[Editor's Note: diaTribe is planning to do a Test Drive of Virta involving our readers!
-If you would be interested in trying a free, 12-month trial of Virta and willing to give us your feedback throughout the process, please let us know.]
+[Editor's Note: diaTribe is no longer accepting submissions to do a Test Drive of Virta involving our readers.
+If you have already reached out about trying a free, 12-month trial, you will be hearing from us soon!]

 [Photo Credit: Virta Health]